Making Sense of Forming Healthy Habits

 may not have named as healthy habits.
 A lot of times we have believed the lie that a

-good habit, or a healthy habit, has to look really strict in order to "count."
+good habit, or a healthy habit, has to look really strict in order to be healthy.
 For example;

 getting up at 5 am to do an hour workout or eating on a strict diet regime and not